concord-consortium/shutterbug.js/README.md

       quality: 0.85 // optional, default: 1
     });

-This will replace the contents of `$("#destinationSelector")` with an image tag which will magically spring into existance. `callbackFn` is an optional callback function which will be invoked with the image source.
+This will replace the contents of `$("#destinationSelector")` with an image tag which will magically spring into existence. `callbackFn` is an optional callback function which will be invoked with the image source.
 You can use either of them.
 Note that all the options are passed using simple object literal.

 There are also shortcuts available: